Health & Benefits

 AddToAny buttons

 Anyone enrolled in Medicare Part A, Medicare Part B, or both may also enroll in a Medicare Part D program.
-Medicare Part D plans help you pay for certain prescription drugs.
-If you choose not to get that coverage, you can still participate in Medicare Parts A and B.
+Medicare Part D plans can help pay for certain prescription drugs.
+Signing up for Part D is optional.

-What should I know about prescription drug plans?
+What should someone know about prescription drug plans?

 Eligible adults can choose to join a prescription drug plan run by an insurance company or a Medicare-approved private company.
 Here are some things to know about prescription drug plans:

-- If you participate in a Medicare Advantage Plan, you may also be receiving Part A and Part B coverage in addition to prescription drug coverage.
-So, you may not need to enroll in a separate Part D benefit.
-But if your plan doesn't include prescription coverage, you can still enroll in Part D.
+- Those participating in a Medicare Advantage Plan may also be receiving Part A and Part B coverage in addition to prescription drug coverage.
+So, signing up for a separate Part D benefit might not be necessary.
+But if a plan doesn't include prescription coverage, they can still enroll in Part D.

 - Medicare Part D is optional for anyone who doesn't get Medicaid, SSI, or benefits from a Medicare Savings Program.
-If you do receive any of these 3 benefits, you may qualify for financial assistance to pay for Medicare Part D called "Extra Help."
+People receiving any of those three benefits may still qualify for financial assistance to pay for Medicare Part D called “Extra Help.”

-- 1 in 3 people qualify for Extra Help with drug costs.
-This program helps pay for Part D premiums , deductibles, and co-insurance.
+- One in three people qualify for Extra Help with drug costs.
+This program helps pay for Part D premiums, deductibles, and co-insurance.

-- Under Part D, not all drugs are covered, but the plan pays for a part of your drug costs.
+- Under Part D, not all drugs are covered, but the plan pays for a part of the drug costs.

 - Part D generally protects you against ever having very high drug expenses.